luludesun/Airbnb_Capstone/README.md

+## Key Questions to Answer

+1. What features should hosts prioritize and improve if they want to increase return-on-investment?
+2. How does location affect return-on-investment?
+3. How does demand changes with booking price, assuming everything else is fixed?
+(Price Elasticity)
+4. What is the pricing model and what business value does it have?

 ## Goals: The goals of this project is to:
 1. Measure the demand of Airbnb in LA;
 2. Performed spatial and time series analysis;